 Municipal governments often need to poll citizens regarding community planning and development initiatives.
 What do people think about changes to the roads?
 What are the priorities for new infrastructure spending?
 How should the local government invest in parks and recreation?

 These are the types of issues that are particularly well-suited for online discussion and debate.
-Different opinions can be presented, supported, argued against, and ultimately resolved.
-People can contribute and check in on their own schedule, as well as take time to think about issues before commenting on other people’s ideas.
+Differing opinions can be presented, supported, argued against, and ultimately resolved.
+People can contribute and check in to online discussions on their own schedule, as well as take time to think about issues before commenting on other people’s ideas.

 Diverse sets of stakeholders and user needs

 Municipalities generally want to hear from as many people in their community as possible.
 This can present a big challenge in the online environment due to the diverse range of knowledge and behaviours across different stakeholder groups.

 Less tech-savvy stakeholders may struggle to participate online, navigating to the right page, make sense of the buttons, icons and links, and finally feel frustrated to discover they have to go through another process of registering a user name and password before they can actually post their opinion.

 How can municipalities straddle this divide and make online community engagement a process that is meaningful and easy for all participants?

 - Clear, consistent prompts and interface cues (icons, buttons, layout) should be intuitive and ideally fade into the background as a support to the content.

 - Accessibility standards should be followed and it should be immediately obvious how to navigate and make the text larger or smaller.

 - Set up the platform to focus primarily on the content, keeping things on the same level for all users.